chenzhiliang94/Happenings-NUS/README.md

 **Extensions**

-2a.
+4a.
 The user enters an NUS email or password

-> 2a1. ezDo shows an error message and prompts the user to retry. <br>
+> 4a1. ezDo shows an error message and prompts the user to retry. <br>
-  2a2.
+  4a2.
 Use case resumes at step 2.

+6a.
+User chooses one or more types of emails choice

+> 6a1.
+User can change their setting with the command /settings

 <br>